gitblit-org/gitblit-flowdock-plugin/README.md

 *flowdock.useProjectFlows* allows you to shard Gitblit activity by the repository project.
 This may fit better with any security model you may have in place.
 These flows *must* already exist in FlowDock, the plugin will not create them for you.

-How are project flows named?

-Project flows are named as *flowdock.defaultFlow* -project, where *project* is the first directory element of the repository path.
-If *project* is empty, the *flowdock.defaultFlow* is used.

 <pre>
-flowdock.defaultFlow = gb
 flowdock.defaultToken = aToken
 flowdock.useProjectFlows = true
-flowdock.gb-network.token = 12345
+flowdock.network.token = 12345
 </pre>

-- For the *network/a/b/myrepo.git* repository, the flow would be *gb-network*.
+- For the *network/a/b/myrepo.git* repository, the flow would be *network*.
-- For the *test.git* repository, the flow would be *gb*.
+- For the *test.git* repository, the flow would be the default flow.

 ### Usage